cieslikprzemyslaw/circles-web/README.md

 ## Community
 Join our [Discord server](https://discord.gg/k7Kex2v).

-## We are looking for programmers!
+## Looking for long-term contributors
-We are currently looking for a few people who would like to join our team.
-There are vacancies for the positions of back-end developer and front-end developer.
-Let's gain experience together!
+We are currently looking for passionate open source contributors who would like to join our team and expand the project together.
+There are vacancies for the back- and front-end developer positions.
+You are welcome no matter how experienced you are.
+Maybe you are just starting with programming or maybe you are a veteran who's looking for a cool new side project?
+Let's gain experience and build amazing projects together!